8 Jul 2019

 I don’t know why this book got under my skin quite the way it did.
 But although it took me a few chapters to get into it, I found myself reading at every odd moment, and then could hardly put it down towards the end.
 I liked the growing relationship that develops between Roseanna and her son in this unlikely place, and also the friendships that happen despite her wanting to back off.
 I didn’t entirely understand one of the significant parts of the book - being sued for a huge amount by a former colleague - but then I don’t understand the litigious culture of the United States.
 I didn’t expect what eventually happened to resolve this, either.

 There’s some mild humour, some poignancy, and some quite moving scenes.
-In places I was reminded quite forcibly of Anne Tyler's style of writing, although it's a while since I've read any of her books.
+In places I was reminded somewhat of Anne Tyler's style of writing, although it's a while since I've read any of her books.
 Even though Roseanna’s choices and options are not mine, the book is quite thought-provoking in places.
 Overall I thought this an uplifting and encouraging book.
 The ending is positive, tying up several loose ends as Rosanna has worked out what is really important to her.
 The novel comes full circle in a sense, as the reporter re-appears to find out how she is doing.

 Recommended.